tejasness/Supreme-Batch-Solutions-by-Tejas-Chaudhari/readme.md

-# Supreme Batch solutions by Tejas Chaudhari
+# Supreme Batch Solutions by Tejas Chaudhari

 ## [a.
 Patterns](a.%20Patterns/patterns.md)